Skip to main content

 "What decisions have I made about the database?"

-→ AI searches MEMORY/decisions/ for relevant entries
+→ AI searches KB/decisions/ for relevant entries

 File Naming Convention